pyMultiVideo/docs/docs/user-guide/dev-info.md

 # Information for developers

 In this page we outline the design considerations for pyMultiVideo.
-This will likely be useful if you would like to develop pyMultiVideo for your specific use case.
+This will likely be useful if you would like to extend the functionality for pyMultiVideo for your specific use case.

 ## pyMultiVideo Modules

 pyMultiVideo is a python based GUI application for multiple video acqusition.

-The PyQt GUI application is currently implemented using two tabs.
+The PyQt GUI application is currently implemented primarily using two tabs and widget for displaying camera information.

 1. `VideoCapture` Tab